 Apart from the things I purchased, I also packed my friend Iury’s old base layer from Wed’ze.
-It’s red, and a size bigger than the blue one I bought.
+It’s red and is a size bigger than the blue one I bought from Decathlon.

 It’s not like I’m going skiing or snowboarding anytime soon, but these base layers are good enough for my first winter experience.
 Made of polyester, these reversible base layers provide excellent warmth, depending on which side they’re worn against the skin.

-Although my travel clothes aren’t the most fashionable in the market, they’re practical.
-I was sure that they’ll keep me toasty in cold temperatures.
+Although my travel clothes aren’t the most fashionable in the market, they’re practical and will surely keep me toasty in cold temperatures.
 When I was planning my packing list, I tried keeping everything I had to a minimum.

-It may not look like I have a lot of travel gears, but packing them, along with other things into my 28L Osprey backpack, was quite a challenge.
-Yet, I managed to fit them all in my backpack.
+It might not look like I have a lot of travel gears, but packing them with all the other things I had into my 28L Osprey backpack was quite a challenge.
+Yet, I managed to fit all of them into my backpack.
 Woo-hoo!

-I was aware that I may need to buy more warm clothes in the country of my destination.
+At that time, I also knew that I would need to buy more warm clothes in the country of my destination.

 As mentioned earlier, packing all of my travel gears into my tiny backpack was quite a challenge.
-I could’ve picked a bigger bag, but I aimed not to carry anything less than 30L.
-Since the Osprey Escapist was only available in two sizes at the store I visited, 28L and 32L, I purchased the lightest one for my travel journey in 2017.
+I could’ve picked a bigger bag, but I aimed to not carry anything less than 30L.
+Since the travel store I visited only offered the Osprey Escapist in two sizes, 28L and 32L, I purchased the lightest one for my upcoming travels.

 I was quite nervous about the cold weather in New Zealand.
-In Asia, people are crazy about air-conditioners, and they’d turn on the lowest temperature as much as possible.
+In some Southeast Asian countries, people are crazy about air-conditioners, and they’d turn on the lowest temperature whenever possible.
+But not me.

-Honestly speaking, air-conditioners tend to make me sick.
+Air-conditioners tend to make me sick.
 I was worried that the cold weather in New Zealand will make me sick, too.
-All of my friends kept telling me that the quality of an air-conditioner is nothing like the naturally cold air in spring, autumn and winter.
+All of my friends kept telling me that air-conditioners are nothing like natural cold air.
 They were absolutely right.

 I figured that if I wanted to survive the cold weather, I should start looking for better clothes.
 Not just any clothes, but good, warm clothes.
-I tried to avoid cotton as much as possible.
+For now, I try to avoid cotton as much as possible.

 Shopping online while travelling

 I felt like a cry baby whenever I complained about the cold.
-It got into my nerves and other people’s nerves, too.
-I know I shouldn’t let the cold stop me from enjoying my trip.
-I have to enjoy every moment, even when it’s 0 degree celcius outside.
+It got into my nerves, and other people’s nerves, too.
+I knew I shouldn’t let the cold stop me from enjoying my trip.
+I have to enjoy every moment, even when it’s 0 degree Celsius out there.
 I have to learn to live with it.
-Once I overcome this, I can start dreaming about my trip to countries like Russia and Canada.
+Once I’ve overcome it, then I can start dreaming about visiting countries like Russia and Canada.
 Or maybe my first winter in snow.

 They say you have to dress like an onion in order to survive the cold.
-That’s not just a good tip, but it’s also basically common sense.
+That’s a good tip; it’s also common sense.

-Layer, layer, layer.
-Even travel experts will tell you that.
-So I dressed in multiple layers, but I was still feeling very cold.
+Layers, layers, layers.
+Travel experts will also tell you that.
+I was dressed in layers most times, yet I was still feeling very cold.
 What’s wrong with me?

-The coldest parts of my body were my hands.
-And whenever they started to feel icy, that was when they turned pale white.
-And that hurt.
+The coldest parts of my body are my hands.
+They usually turn pale white when they start feeling icy.
+And that hurts.
 A lot.

-Maybe what I should have had were good pairs of socks and gloves.
-I visited plenty of travel sites that recommended the best gloves and socks to buy on Amazon.
-I tried buying some of the recommended items, but I was disappointed to learn that shipment to New Zealand wasn’t available.
+Or maybe what I should have had were good pairs of socks and gloves.
+Some of the best gloves and socks are available on Amazon.
+Unfortunately, many of the ones I wanted are not shipped to New Zealand.

 I’m very thankful for my new gloves and lace hat.
-They’re soft, warm and breathable.
-I can tolerate the cold better now that I have them.
+They’re high-quality, soft, warm and breathable.
+I can tolerate the cold better now thanks to them.
 And most importantly, they keep my hands toasty.
 They’re not cheap, but I think they’re worth buying.
 These high-quality travel gears made of animal fibres will surely be with me for many years to come.